6 min readUpdated

 How to Open .max Files in Cinema 4D

-Quick Answer
+Quick answer

-No — Cinema 4D cannot open .max files natively.
-The .max format is proprietary to Autodesk 3ds Max.
-To open a .max scene in Cinema 4D with all Corona and V-Ray materials intact, use MAX2C4D — a converter plugin that reads the .max file through 3ds Max and rebuilds every material as native Cinema 4D shaders.
+To open a .max scene in Cinema 4D with all Corona and V-Ray materials intact, use a dedicated converter like MAX2C4D — it reads the .max file through 3ds Max and rebuilds every material as a native C4D shader.
+Average benchmark: 847 objects, 43 seconds.

 Why .max Is a Closed Format

-Autodesk 3ds Max stores everything about a scene in a single proprietary binary container: geometry, materials, modifiers, plugin data, render settings, animation controllers, and the entire scene graph hierarchy.
+3ds Max stores everything about a scene in a single proprietary binary container: geometry, materials, modifiers, plugin data, render settings, animation controllers, and the entire scene graph hierarchy.
 The .max format has no public specification — Autodesk has never documented its internal structure, and the format changes between 3ds Max versions.

-• Corona materials — CoronaPhysicalMtl, CoronaBitmap, CoronaColorCorrect, CoronaMixMtl, CoronaLayeredMtl, and 20+ other material and shader types with all their interconnected parameters.
+• ·Corona materials — CoronaPhysicalMtl, CoronaBitmap, CoronaColorCorrect, CoronaMixMtl, CoronaLayeredMtl, and 20+ other material and shader types with all their interconnected parameters.

-• V-Ray materials — VRayMtl, VRayBlendMtl, VRayFastSSS2, VRayLightMtl, and the full V-Ray shading tree with BRDF models, coat layers, and subsurface scattering.
+• ·V-Ray materials — VRayMtl, VRayBlendMtl, VRayFastSSS2, VRayLightMtl, and the full V-Ray shading tree with BRDF models, coat layers, and subsurface scattering.

 None of this data is accessible without 3ds Max itself.
 The only way to read a .max file is through the 3ds Max SDK, running inside an active 3ds Max session.
+That's why every approach to opening .max in Cinema 4D needs 3ds Max somewhere in the pipeline — the question is just whether you do that work yourself or let a tool handle it.

 Method 1: FBX Export (and Why It Fails)